Rational behavior therapy

 Some of the concepts of Rational Behavior Therapy is ABC Emotion scale, Five Rules for Healthy Thinking (5RHT), and Healthy Semantics.
 Both ABC and 5RHT creates Healthy Semantics.
 These concepts are used to help treat the patient.
 Another key component is Rational Self-analysis (RSA) which helps structure the patient.
 This is better known as being given a homework assignment that creates a routine for the patient.
-Rational Emotive Imagery (REI) is another concept used to create a essential learning of a habit to replace a old habit we no longer want.
+Rational Emotive Imagery (REI) is another concept used to create a essential learning of a habit to replace an old habit we no longer want.

 History

 Rational behavior therapy is the result of four significant influences in Maultsby's professional life: his experience as a physician, the neuropsychology of Alexander Luria, B. F. Skinner's behavioral learning theory, and Albert Ellis's rational emotive behavior therapy.
 RBT is considered to be one of the first cognitive-behavior therapies that was developed specifically to be used as a self-counseling technique.
 It was Ellis who had the most significant impact on the development of RBT as a psychotherapy method.
 However, unlike Ellis's technique, RBT leaves philosophical issues to patients' individual preferences.